jemmy512/book-notes/CS/refactoring-2.md

 ![](../Images/Refactor/9-change-value-to-reference.jpg)

+* Motivation

+    The biggest difficulty in having physical copies of the same logical data occurs when I need to update the shared data.
+I then have to find all the copies and update them all.
+If I miss one, I’ll get a troubling inconsistency in my data.
+In this case, it’s often worthwhile to change the copied data into a single reference

 # 10 Simplifying Conditional Logic

 I regularly apply `Decompose Conditional` to complicated conditionals, and I use `Consolidate Conditional Expression` to make logical combinations clearer.
 I use `Replace Nested Conditional with Guard Clauses` to clarify cases where I want to run some pre-checks before my main processing.
 If I see several conditions using the same switching logic, it’s a good time to pull `Replace Conditional with Polymorphism` out the box.

-A lot of conditionals are used to handle special cases, such as nulls; if that logic is mostly the same, then `Introduce Special Case`(often referred to as Introduce Null Object (289)) can remove a lot of duplicate code.
+A lot of conditionals are used to handle special cases, such as nulls; if that logic is mostly the same, then `Introduce Special Case`(often referred to as `Introduce Null Object`) can remove a lot of duplicate code.
 And, although I like to remove conditions a lot, if I want to communicate (and check) a program’s state, I find `Introduce Assertion` a worthwhile addition.

 ## Decompose Conditional